CleverComponents/Run-Pascal-Script/README.md

 <img align="left" src="Images\PascalScript.jpg"/>

-This project shows how to work with the PascalScript Engine from RemObjects.
-This test application shows how to connect and configure components in run-time mode.
+The program shows how to run a Pascal script in Delphi, pass variables and types to a script.
+The whole process works asynchronously, in threads.

+The following article summarizes an experience using RemObjects PascalScript to run scripts in Delphi: My experience using RemObjects [PascalScript to run scripts in Delphi.](https://www.clevercomponents.com/articles/article052/)